openhab/openhab-addons/bundles/org.openhab.binding.hydrawise/README.md

 Use Cases
 * The Local thing can be useful when testing zones, as there is no delay when starting/stopping zones as compared to the cloud API which can take anywhere between 5-15 seconds.
-* This is also useful if you wish to not use the cloud scheduling and control at all and rather use openHAB as the irrigation scheduling system.
+* This is also useful if you wish to not use the cloud scheduling  at all and use openHAB as the irrigation scheduling system.

 #### Local Thing Supported Channel Groups